The Doodlebops: Doodlebops Rockin' Road Show!

-The series focuses on the Doodlebops going on a worldwide tour with Bus Driver Bob, Deedee Doodle’s small pink dog named Bop-Bop, and a new character: Mail Snail.
+The series focuses on the Doodlebops going on a worldwide tour with Bus Driver Bob, Deedee Doodle's small pink dog named Bop-Bop, and a new character: Mail Snail.
 These were the only characters to appear in this spin-off.
 Lisa Lennox, Chad McNamara, Jonathan Wexler and John Catucci voiced and reprised their roles as Deedee, Rooney, Moe and Bus Driver Bob.

-In each episode, Mail Snail would deliver the Doodlebops a video disc sent by a live action child in need of help.
+In each episode, Mail Snail would deliver the Doodlebops a DVD letter sent by a live action child in need of help.
 The child would then be turned into an animated character and sent to the bus to be a "Doodle for a Day".
 The series was panned by critics and fans of the original series and was cancelled in 2011 after only one season.

 Concerts

 The Doodlebops: Together Forever Tour

 A theatrically live show entitled The Doodlebops: Together Forever Tour was developed and toured Canada in early 2009.
 The show includes musical performances of signature favourites as well as new songs.
 This incorporates giant screens, original sets, and costumes.
 This production features a new cast of performers portraying the Doodlebops.

 The show was produced by Koba Entertainment, and presented by Paquin Entertainment.